ishtmeetarora11/The-Redactor/README.md

 Generating Statistics: Summarizing the redaction process by counting the types and instances of redacted entities.

-This program streamlines the redaction process, making it more efficient and less time-consuming compared to manual redaction.

 ## How to install

 ```